Who is the Cyberlaw Book for?Who is the cyberlaw book for?

 • Professionals: The book is well suited for this group.
 Many professional non-lawyers work in many different areas relating to cyberlaw, and this includes information technology, information security, and compliance professionals, as well as managers, executives, and owners.
 They should understand basics of law, cyberlaw, and technology, so this book works for them.

 • Lawyers: Lawyers have very different backgrounds and areas of practice.
 This book covers areas of law most do not practice in, and it introduces technology in a way that may be helpful for some.
 If lawyers are looking for a simple primer on cyberlaw to rip through, this could work.
+Obviously, this is not a legal treatise.

 Adjust your speed (choose your adventure) infographics